-2020 2019
+2021 2020

-Land lease, beginning of year \$ 0 \$ 0
+Land lease, beginning of year \$ 19,490 \$0

-ROU asset acquired on acquisition 20,654 0
+ROU asset acquired on acquisition 0 20,654

-Land lease payments Total changes from financing cash flows (1,164) (1,164) 0
+Land lease payments Total changes from financing cash flows (104) (104) (1,164) (1,164)

-Financing costs included in operations Interest paid Total liability-related changes 44 (44) 0 0 0 0
+Change in land lease on assets held for sale Financing costs included in operations Interest paid Total liability-related changes (291) 2,682 (1,555) 836 0 44 0

-Land lease, end of year \$ 19,490 \$ 0
+Land lease, end of year \$ 20,222 \$ 19,490

-12. RELATED PARTY TRANSACTIONS
+13. RELATED PARTY TRANSACTIONS

 Skyline Commercial Real Estate GP Inc. is the general partner of CRELP and is entitled to 20% of distributions after the limited partners have received returns equivalent to their adjusted contribution value.
 Related party transactions are measured at fair value.
 A provision for the future distributions payable to Skyline Commercial Real Estate GP Inc. has not been recorded since the timing and amount of the distributions payable cannot be reasonably estimated.
-Based on the fair value of the investment properties as at December 31, 2020, a distribution would be payable if the investment properties were sold.
-At December 31, 2020, there were distributions payable to Skyline Commercial Real Estate GP Inc. in the amount of \$171 (2019 - \$898) related to dispositions that occurred during the year.
+Based on the fair value of the investment properties as at December 31, 2021, a distribution would be payable if the investment properties were sold.
+At December 31, 2021, there were distributions payable to Skyline Commercial Real Estate GP Inc. in the amount of \$5,879 (2020 - \$171) which is included in due to related party.

+2021 2020

-2020 2019 Distributions paid to general partner on sale of investment properties \$ 1,608 \$ 898 Distributions paid to general partner 171 218 \$ 1,779 \$ 1,116
+Distributions paid to general partner on sale of investment properties Distributions paid to general partner \$ 11,181 605 \$ 1,608 171

+\$ 11,786 \$ 1,779

-Skyline Commercial REIT has an asset management agreement with Skyline Asset Management Inc. and its subsidiary, Skyline Commercial Asset Management Inc. (which also includes leasing commissions), a property management agreement with Skyline Commercial Management Incorporated, and a wealth management agreement with Skyline Wealth Management Inc. Skyline Commercial Real Estate GP Inc., Skyline Asset Management Inc., Skyline Commercial Management Incorporated, and Skyline Wealth Management Inc. are controlled by the same shareholders.
+Skyline Commercial REIT has an asset management agreement with Skyline Asset Management Inc. and its subsidiary, Skyline Commercial Asset Management Inc. (which also includes leasing commissions), a property management agreement with Skyline Commercial Management Incorporated, and an exempt market dealer agreement with Skyline Wealth Management Inc. Skyline Commercial Real Estate GP Inc., Skyline Asset Management Inc., Skyline Commercial Management Incorporated, Skyline Wealth Management Inc. and Skyline Clean Energy Limited Partnership are controlled by the same shareholders.

-12. RELATED PARTY TRANSACTIONS (continued)
+13. RELATED PARTY TRANSACTIONS (continued)

 Fees payable under the asset management agreement are 2% of adjusted gross revenue.
 Fees payable under the property management agreement average 2.5% to 5% of base rental income.
 Fees payable under the lease documentation services agreement are payable at a fixed rate ranging from \$200 to \$1,000 (not in thousands of Canadian dollars) per lease.
-Fees payable under the wealth management agreement include wealth management fees of 0.3% of unitholders' equity, and equity raise fees ranging from 0.5% to 1% of proceeds from units issued and redeemed during the year.
-Equity raise fees of \$572 (2019 - \$49) under the wealth management agreement were paid during the year and are included in issuance costs.
+Fees payable under the exempt market dealer agreement include wealth management fees of 0.3% of unitholders' equity, and equity raise fees ranging from 0.5% to 1% of proceeds from units issued and redeemed during the year.
+Equity raise fees of \$402 (2020 - \$572) under the exempt market dealer agreement are included in issuance costs.
 Fees paid are as follows: